BAkinmarin/filmreview/README.md

 The font used in this project was inspired by a desire to use an uncommon font without detracting from its readability.
 After a brief search on Google, the following Google Fonts imports were used:
 - 'Federo' as the main font for all text
 - 'Sans-Serif' as the default in case 'Federo' fails
+- 'Fira Mono' as the post-subtitle text containing author, date and time stamp

 [Back to Top](#ux)